Julie Andrews: Loss of singing voice

 Andrews was forced to quit the Victor/Victoria stage production towards the end of the Broadway run in 1997, when she developed hoarseness in her voice.
-Liza Minnelli was the replacement.
 She underwent surgery at New York's Mount Sinai Hospital, reportedly to remove non-cancerous nodules from her throat, although she later stated the hoarseness was due to "a certain kind of muscular striation [that] happens on the vocal cords"—itself the result of a strain from Victor/Victoria (she added "I didn't have cancer, I didn't have nodules, I didn't have anything").

 Andrews emerged from the surgery with permanent damage that destroyed the purity of her singing and made her speaking voice raspy.
 In 1999, she filed a malpractice suit against the doctors at Mount Sinai Hospital, including Scott Kessler and Jeffrey Libin, who had operated on her throat.
 The doctors had assured Andrews that she would regain her voice within six weeks, but Andrews's stepdaughter, Jennifer Edwards, said in 1999, "It's been two years, and [her singing voice] still hasn't returned."
 The lawsuit was settled in September 2000 for an undisclosed amount.

 After 2000, Steven M. Zeitels, director of the Massachusetts General Hospital (MGH) Center for Laryngeal Surgery and Voice Rehabilitation, operated on her four times and, while able to improve her speaking voice, was unable to restore her singing.
+She was also treated by otolaryngologist Robert Sataloff who specializes in vocal care for professional singers.

 Awards and honours

 Julie Andrews's signature, handprints, and footprints in the concrete in front of Grauman's Chinese Theatre in Los Angeles.

-Over her career Andrews received numerous accolades including an Academy Award, a BAFTA Award, six Golden Globe Awards, three Grammy Awards, and three Emmy Awards.
+Over her career, Andrews received numerous accolades including an Academy Award, a BAFTA Award, six Golden Globe Awards, three Grammy Awards, and four Emmy Awards.
 Despite being nominated for three Tony Awards, Andrews never won.
 In June 2022, Andrews was awarded the AFI Life Achievement Award at a ceremony in Los Angeles after a two-year delay due to the COVID-19 pandemic.
 In 2002, Andrews was ranked No. 59 in the BBC's poll of the 100 Greatest Britons.